-- The department is fully funded through permit fees and receives no general revenue funding. - Contractual Services reflects \$100,000 in expenses related to electronic plan review services from SAFEbuilt, LLC who was selected as the City's third-party plan review contractor.
+- The department is fully funded through permit fees and receives no general revenue funding. - Contractual Services reflects \$100,000 in expenses related to electronic plan review services from SAFEbuilt, LLC who was selected as the City's third-party plan review contractor for electronic plan review.